Newcastle-under-Lyme Town Deal projects

 This package comprises three projects:

-• public WiFi - The Town Deal Advance payment will be used to expand town centre WiFi coverage to key parts of the town centre currently outside of the existing scheme such as Merrial Street, Corporation Street, Liverpool Road and to the Rycroft site which is the focal point of Newcastle-Under-Lyme’s Future High Street Fund bid
+• public WiFi - expanding town centre WiFi coverage to key parts of the town centre that were outside of existing coverage such as Merrial Street, Corporation Street, Liverpool Road and Ryecroft which is the focal point of Newcastle-Under-Lyme’s Future High Street Fund bid